-The Mainstream Debate on holistically-inspired “false hope” diagnoses versus conventionally-inspired “terminal” (despair) diagnoses
+The Mainstream Debate on holistically-inspired “false hope” diagnoses versus conventionally-determined “terminal” (despair) diagnoses

-Contrarily to what most conventionally trained doctors think, these cases prove beyond any reasonable doubt that body–mind connection and emotions are relevant.
+Contrarily to what most conventionally trained doctors have been educated to think, these cases prove beyond any reasonable doubt that body–mind connection and emotions are relevant.

 Both cancer diagnosis and broken-heart syndromes need to address the underlying causes that led to these health challenges, first and foremost the emotional aspects.

 In contradistinction, if the oncologist opens the door to therapeutic hope, the patient’s emotions are also transmuted, but this time into healing neuropeptides that accompanies an enhanced immune system and microbiota.

-I remember my father being the victim of the “say it like it is” conventional medical approach.
+I remember my father being the victim of the misguided “say it like it is” conventional medical approach.
 Once they told him that his cancer was terminal and that he had less than six months to live, but needed to get irradiated with preventive and palliative radiation quasi-immediately, he and his wife just sat in the doctor’s office weeping.
 They stayed weeping for hours thinking the doctors would come back to explain a little more.
-Perhaps after all there may be a solution somewhere.
 But Jack’s medical oncology team had already left the office for the day and never told my parents that they would not come back on that day.
 And indeed, Jack had died from the cancer treatment and “despair” before the six months diagnosis.
-(Source) He saw no way out, except to submit his body to radiation science.
-He was so convinced that this was his only option that he would not listen to me, nor pay attention to the medical options documents that i showed him.
+(Source) He saw no way out, except to submit his body to radiation science and pharmaceuticals.

 In my med-mal actions, i had invoked this issue of “despair diagnosis” in conventional oncology to the attention of different Judges hoping they would grant me a specific “jury instruction” on this topic so that the Jury could better weigh the material (relevant) facts.
-The Judge denied my request.
+The Judge denied my requests.

 More often than not, most Judges are clueless as to the devastating impact that these “despair” terminal diagnoses have on patients.
-And we have known about the science of iatrogenic despair and nocebo effects at least since the 1950s.
+And we have known about the science of iatrogenic despair and nocebo effects for decades, at least since the 1950s.